 Announcements for Selected U.S. Deposit States:

 California: On April 22, an Executive Order was issued by Governor Newsom to waive the requirement that recycling centers (redemption centers) operate a minimum number of hours per week.
 The waiver is slated to last 60 days.
 Retailers also get a 60-day reprieve from taking back containers.
 See paragraphs 10 and 11 in Governor's Executive Order N-54-20, which direct the Department of Resources Recycling and Recovery to develop and issue guidelines by April 27.
 See: Guidance to Recycling Centers and Beverage Retailers (April 28).
 On June 22, the waiver of retail enforcement was extended for another 60 days, and the requirement for recycling centers to hold a minimum number of hours of operation was also temporarily suspended.
 See Governor's Executive Order (June 22).
+That extension expired on Aug.
+21, 2020.

 The State also issued a guidance sheet for grocers that discusses safe handling of recyclables and other things during the pandemic.